🙂Welcome to Year 5!🙂

 As you know your child has now moved into upper Key Stage 2 meaning that it is not only the curriculum and our learning that is of top priority but it is also extremely important that we begin to focus on building independence and responsibility in readiness for your child moving into Year 6 and eventually onto secondary school.

 As part of our English curriculum we have already read the Viking Boy which captured everyone’s imagination and gave a real purpose for writing and we have now moved on to The Explorer.
 An excellent novel about a group of children who find themselves lost in the Amazon Rainforest.
 I have also been elated to see that so many of the children have been enthused about their own reading and have thoroughly enjoyed listening to and talking to them about their chosen books.
-As I am sure you are aware Year 5 have won our reading mascots every single week so far so THANK YOU for taking the time to support your children at home, I really enjoy reading all your comments and seeing photos and recordings on our Learning with Parents app.
+It has been wonderful to seeso many of you posting on Learning with Parernts, I really enjoy reading all your comments and seeing photos and recordings.

 We still have so much to come this year and I cannot wait to see your children progress even further.